Finding housing and accommodation

 In NSW, landlords can issue tenants with a no-fault termination of your lease.
 If they issue a no-fault termination, they are required to give you 21 days’ notice at the end of your fixed term, or 90 days’ notice if you are on a periodic (month-to-month) agreement.

-If you are living in a boarding house, the landlord must only give you ‘reasonable’ notice, and does not need an order from NCAT to effect an evict you.
+If you are living in a boarding house, the landlord must only give you ‘reasonable’ notice, and does not need an order from NCAT to evict you.

 Further assistance